A prescription for medical cannabis can be obtained in three different ways:

 Will I have to pay?

-At present, there is no medicinal cannabis product listed on the Pharmaceutical Benefits Scheme (BPS).
+Currently there are no medicinal cannabis products listed on the Pharmaceutical Benefits Scheme (PBS).
 This means there is no Commonwealth Government subsidy and the patient bears the full cost of the medication.
+The TGA expects this may change in the future.

 Tasmania is the only state that bears the cost of prescribed medicinal cannabis, however, very few patients have managed to gain approval.
-Various states have funded compassionate access schemes for a limited number of children with severe intractable epilepsy.
+Various states have funded compassionate access schemes for a limited number of children with severe intractable epilepsy, and a limited number of people may get access via clinical trials.
+For more information

 Are costs likely to ever come down?